MacOS: User interface

-Aqua user interface
+Aqua

-One of the major differences between the classic Mac OS and the current macOS was the addition of Aqua, a graphical user interface with water-like elements, in the first major release of Mac OS X. Every window element, text, graphic, or widget is drawn on-screen using spatial anti-aliasing technology.
-ColorSync, a technology introduced many years before, was improved and built into the core drawing engine, to provide color matching for printing and multimedia professionals.
-Also, drop shadows were added around windows and isolated text elements to provide a sense of depth.
+A major addition between the classic Mac OS and the first major release of Mac OS X was Aqua, a design language with water-like elements.
+It was designed to appear lickable.
+Every window element, text, graphic, or widget was drawn on-screen using spatial anti-aliasing technology.
+The preexisting ColorSync technology was improved and built into the core drawing engine, to provide color matching for printing and multimedia professionals.
+Drop shadows were added around windows and isolated text elements to provide a sense of depth.
 New interface elements were integrated, including sheets (dialog boxes attached to specific windows) and drawers, which would slide out and provide options.

-The use of soft edges, translucent colors, and pinstripes, similar to the hardware design of the first iMacs, brought more texture and color to the user interface when compared to what Mac OS 9 and Mac OS X Server 1.0's "Platinum" appearance had offered.
+The use of soft edges, translucent colors, and pinstripes, similar to the hardware design of the first iMacs, brought more texture and color to the user interface when compared to what Mac OS 9 and Mac OS X Server 1.0's Platinum appearance had offered.
 According to Siracusa, the introduction of Aqua and its departure from the then conventional look "hit like a ton of bricks."

 Bruce Tognazzini (who founded the original Apple Human Interface Group) said that the Aqua interface in Mac OS X 10.0 represented a step backwards in usability compared with the original Mac OS interface.

 Third-party developers started producing skins for customizable applications and other operating systems which mimicked the Aqua appearance.
-To some extent, Apple has used the successful transition to this new design as leverage, at various times threatening legal action against people who make or distribute software with an interface the company says is derived from its copyrighted design.
+To some extent, Apple has used the successful transition to this design as leverage, at various times threatening legal action against people who make or distribute software with an interface the company says is derived from its copyrighted design.